Ikemonyeka/nikeapplication/README.md

 run:

-Note: your location must be "your_system_path/NIKEAPPLICATION/"
+Note: your location must be "your_system_path/NIKEAPPLICATION/" for the next steps

 First, you want remove the current venv file: